xarantolus/jsonextract/README.md

 [![Tests](https://github.com/xarantolus/jsonextract/workflows/Tests/badge.svg)](https://github.com/xarantolus/jsonextract/actions?query=workflow%3ATests) [![Go Reference](https://pkg.go.dev/badge/github.com/xarantolus/jsonextract.svg)](https://pkg.go.dev/github.com/xarantolus/jsonextract)
 # jsonextract
-`jsonextract` is a Go library for extracting JSON objects from any source.
+`jsonextract` is a Go library for extracting JSON and JavaScript objects from any source.
 It can be used for data extraction tasks like web scraping.

+If any text looks like a JavaScript object or is close looking like JSON, it will be converted to it.

 ### Examples
 Here is an example program that extracts all JSON objects from a file and prints them to the console: